TejNihash/Game_v1/README.md

-Making a little game using Godot.
+A little game made using Godot.